Skip to main content

 Steps:

-1. Click Settings -> Task automation.
+1. Go to Settings -> Task automation -> Labeling.

 2. Click +Add Rule.